Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 Step 1: Install packages from the requirements.txt by typing the command pip install requirements.txt or in whatever way you like.

-Step 2: Go to Training_testing.py to test the virtual environment, train an agent, and test the performance of a trained agent.
+Step 2: Go to Training_testing.py to test a virtual environment, train an agent, and test the performance of a trained agent.
 Animation will show up a while after clicking run to test an environment or to run some episodes to see the performance of a trained agent.

 # Functions of different files